NRampel/NRampel/README.md

 -->
 ***NOTE: DUE TO MY OLD COMPUTER GETTING IRREPERABLY DAMAGED, I'VE LOST SOME WORKS, WHICH I AM ACTIVELY TRYING TO RECOVER/RECREATE***
 ### About Me:
-I am a 3rd Year Computer Engineering student with a passion in hardware design, embedded systems and very low-level programming.
+I am a 3rd Year Computer Engineering student with a passion in VLSI digital design, embedded systems and very low-level programming.
 However, I also have experience and enjoy programming in high-level languages as well, of which I enjoy architecting backend logic, particularly general game development

 * 🔭 Currently working on PRESSUREDLE, a fangame inspired by Worldle, and one of my favorite games, PRESSURE
 * 🌱 Learning ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=flat&logo=rust&logoColor=white) and ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=flat&logo=javascript&logoColor=%23F7DF1E)